 - Review of imported products

 In order to achieve its mission, the ORA requires extensive system capabilities for imports, criminal investigations, and Systems for Inspection, Recalls Compliance, and Enforcement (SIRCE).

-These applications are amongst FDA’s most heavily used, with over 6,000 total users located in 20 district offices, more than 150 resident posts and border stations, 13 laboratories, and several international offices.
-The problem was ORA systems, while critical to day-to-day operations, were running on outdated technology.
+These applications are amongst FDA’s most heavily used, with over 6,000 total users located in 20 district offices, more than 150 resident posts and border stations, 13 laboratories and several international offices.
+The problem was that ORA systems, while critical to day-to-day operations, were running on outdated technology.

 To modernize their outdated technology, the ORA turned to Leidos, a global information technology company.
 Leidos leveraged its extensive network of partners and employed the expertise and capabilities of AI-Vets.

 Since March 2017, AI-Vets has supported the ORA’s mission to promote and protect public health through the development, modernization, enhancement and operation of over 30 mission-critical applications related to SIRCE systems.
 Now more than ever, the SIRCE program is crucial to maintain a safe and efficient supply chain of food, drugs and medical devices to the American public.

 With the help of this new technology, ORA systems performed the following in 2019: